 MOTUS PRIVACY NOTICE

-This Privacy Notice explains how Motus, LLC (“Motus” or “we”) collects, uses, shares, and handles information about individuals, including users (“Users”) of the Motus website(s), mobile app, and other services (collectively, “Motus Services”).
+This Privacy Notice explains how Motus, LLC and its commonly-owned companies (“Motus” or “we”) collects, uses, shares, and handles information about individuals, including users (“Users”) of the Motus website(s), mobile app, and other services (collectively, “Motus Services”).
 For example and without limitation, Users include mobile workers who use the Motus app to track mileage for reimbursement from their employers, individuals who administer relocation services on behalf of employers, and employees or contractors of companies that use the Motus Services to manage their employees’ mobile devices.
-All references in this policy to “our website(s)”, refer to the website(s) owned by Motus at www.motus.com and www.runzheimer.com.
+All references in this policy to “our website(s)”, refer to the website(s) owned by Motus at www.motus.com, www.runzheimer.com, and co-branded sites with Motus Clients.

 Motus collects Users’ information on behalf of Users’ employers, relocation management companies, or other companies that engage the services of Users (collectively, “Motus Clients”).
 Users may be direct employees or independent contractors of Motus Clients.
 Users also may be direct employees or independent contractors of Motus Clients’ Permitted Affiliates, as defined in the Motus Master Services Agreement.

 This Privacy Notice does not limit collection, use, sharing, or handling by Motus of aggregated, de-identified, or anonymized information, provided that the information cannot be associated with an individual.